B59-CloudDevOps/learn-kubernetes/README.md

     1) Roles ( Scope is just with in the mentioned namespace )
         Ex: control access to pod, restrict reading secrets in x nameSpace , deny creating configMap in x nameSpace
     2) ClusterRole ( Scope is across the cluster.
 This is to control creating namespace, allow roles )

+> Network policies
+    These are like security groups on kuberntes cluster.
+Using this can deny communication or enable communication among the namespaces.
+    To use these, we need to enable an add on called AWS VPC CNI

+> What is the CNI used on AWS EKS ?
+    AWS VPC CNI : This enables pod networking within your cluster.